 Plus, it can save time, effort, and frustration in identifying and keeping track of wiring.

-If you’re numbering your cables, do it now before connecting them to the MPPT controller, and make sure to note it down on your RV wiring diagram.
+If you’re numbering your cables, do it now before connecting them to the MPPT controller, and make sure to note it down on your wiring diagram.

 Step 8: Ready to Install Your Solar Charge Controller